jufab/hystrix-resilience4j-microprofile-fault-tolerance/readme.md

 ### Microprofile fault tolerance

-No unit test for the circuit breaker : only integration test (_Not Implemented_)
+No unit test for the circuit breaker : only on integration test (_Not Implemented_)

 _to be continued..._